AmeyKamat/MEERA/README.md

 ## How to install

-MEERA requires python and pip installed as prerequisite.
+MEERA requires python3.6 and pip installed as prerequisite.
 It has been tested on Ubuntu 16.04 LTS.

 Run install.sh file in the project root to install MEERA.